EdgedesignCZ/TexyBundle/README.md

 Now, you can use filter `sanitize` to sanitize your HTML output from user and filter `strip` to make user no HTML from user will appear in your code.
-## Tests

-Run tests with PHPUnit from root directory.

-No reasonable tests are done though.
-My bad..